Kanata-Nepean Bicycle Club - Safety & Education

 Course Location: NEW THIS YEAR: Causeway Work Centre; 22 O'Meara Street Ottawa ON, K1Y 4N6

-Cost: Only $55, and $25 is refundable on completion of leading at least one KNBC ride.
+Cost: Only $55, and this is fully refundable on completion of leading at least one KNBC ride.

 To Register: Potential participants are to e-mail Monna-Leigh McElveny to register (or ask questions) at firstname.lastname@example.org